lenniecottrell/100-days-of-code/log.md

 **Link(s) to work**

 1. https://twitter.com/lenniecottrell/status/1347728187216646144?s=20 I'll start linking to my github pages soon instead of twitter. everything to this point has been retroactive.

+### Day 4: January 8, 2021

+**Today's Progress**: I finally fixed the postgres issue and the github desktop issue.
+Now I need to rebuild the database since I had to delete everything.
+Luckily it didn't have that much data in it.
+Still need to address the CORS problem but I'll deal with that tomorrow.

+**Thoughts** : That's enough for today.